Manderby/NALib/doc/Readme.txt

 specific NALib structures for quick allocation.
 Starting with NALib version 16, that runtime system can easily be enhanced for custom types.

-The author decided to add such a system because of the NAString struct which becomes way easier to manage when strings are always provided as pointers.
+The author decided to add such a system because certain structs which becomes way easier to manage when they are always provided as pointers.
-Therefore, the naInitString-functions have been replaced by naNewString- functions which do not accept an input pointer anymore but instead always return a pointer allocated with naNew.

 In order to manage the pointers, an instance of NARuntime must be created before any naNew function can be called.
 When NDEBUG is undefined, a friendly